Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Partner with local historians or guides to add depth to the storytelling.
+• Partner with local historians or guides for added depth.

-Create themed photo challenges at each location to document the journey.
+• Create themed photo challenges at each location.

-Finish at a hidden café or rooftop bar where everyone can share what they learned.
+• Finish at a hidden café or rooftop bar for debrief.

 8. Acts of Kindness Hunt

-This scavenger hunt warms hearts as much as it energizes teams.
-Instead of looking for objects, employees complete random acts of kindness around the office or community: complimenting a stranger, buying a coffee for someone, or writing an encouraging note for a coworker.
+Instead of collecting objects, employees complete random acts of kindness around the office or community: complimenting a stranger, buying someone coffee, or writing encouraging notes for coworkers.
 Each completed act earns points.
-By the end, everyone feels the ripple effect of their good deeds, and the stories that come out of this event are genuinely moving.
+The stories and ripple effects from this event are genuinely moving.

 Time required: 90 minutes–2 hours